verschwoerhaus/OpenTripPlanner-data-container/README.md

 7. router:buildGraph

-Prebuilds graph with either current latest version or user defined version (with env variable OLD_TAG) of OTP and creates zip files ready for building the otp-data container.
+Prebuilds graph with either current latest version or user defined version (with env variable OTP_TAG) of OTP and creates zip files ready for building the otp-data container.